-- Students may be permitted to bring electronic devices (e.g., cell phones, music players) for use on transportation.
+- If allowed by the home school district, students may be permitted to bring electronic devices (e.g., cell phones, music players) for use on school transportation.
 Before students can utilize this opportunity, they are expected to review and sign the Student Contract for Electronic Devices.
-(See Appendix C) - Electronic devices must be turned into a member of the Building Leadership Team upon arrival each morning to be stored in a secure location.
-All devices will be returned to students at the end of each school day.
-If students do not turn in devices upon arrival, devices will be confiscated and will not be returned until the end of the school day and results in a violation of the Student Contract for Electronic Devices.
+(See Appendix C) - All electronic devices must be turned into a member of the Building Leadership Team upon arrival each morning to be stored in a secure location.
+All devices will be returned to students after they have been dismissed from school for the day.
+If students do not turn in devices upon arrival, devices will be confiscated and will not be returned until the end of the school day resulting in a violation of the Student Contract for Electronic Devices.
 A second violation of the Student Contract for Electronic Devices will result in confiscation of devices, and devices being returned at the discretion of the Director. - Use of electronic devices in restrooms, in the hallways, in the lobby, in the office, or outside of the classroom is not permitted. - Media (e.g., music, literature, movies, magazines) containing inappropriate or explicit material is not allowed in the building and will be confiscated and returned only to a parent or legal guardian.